-4.1.2 reports have not been submitted as required under Condition 13; or
+4.1.2 reports have not been submitted as required under Clause 13; or

 4.1.3 the Contractor has substantially failed to comply with the terms of this Contract (including where the Contractor has failed to procure that any of the Collaborators comply with certain obligations as required by this Contract.

 Subject to these limits the Contractor is free to administer the funds within the terms of this Contract without further reference to the Authority.